 The Department of Applied Mathematics offers a Bachelor of Arts degree in statistics and data science through the College of Arts and Sciences.
 The BA degree is designed with an emphasis on inter- and cross-disciplinary training, and is intended to prepare students for a wide range of careers in areas such as statistics, data analytics, data science, business, engineering, economics, public health, epidemiology, insurance, forestry, psychology, social justice and human rights.

-Courses at the undergraduate level are designed to provide students with skills in both traditional statistical methods and cutting edge data analysis techniques.
+Courses at the undergraduate level are designed to provide foundational skills in both traditional statistical methods and cutting-edge data analysis techniques.
 These skills are in high demand in the current job market and prepare students for desirable careers in statistics and data science.
-Since statisticians and data scientists are often involved in interdisciplinary work, the BA degree requires an in-depth knowledge of some area of science, engineering, social science or liberal arts that uses statistics to solve important problems.
+Statisticians and data scientists are often involved in interdisciplinary work; the BA degree requires in-depth training in some area of science, engineering, social science or liberal arts that uses statistics to solve important problems.
 This knowledge prepares graduates to successfully communicate and collaborate with practitioners in these fields.
 A capstone course in statistical collaboration provides the opportunity for students to synthesize their previous coursework.

 The Department of Applied Math offers a broad range of undergraduate research opportunities funded by a variety of federal agencies.
 Working with faculty, students interested in statistics and data science have developed solutions to various problems in fluids, dynamical systems, data analysis, probability and statistics, networks, signal processing, math biology, math education and numerics.
 Students can gain professional exposure through the student chapter of the Society of Industrial and Applied Mathematics (SIAM) on campus.